Saturday, April 27, 2024

 20. The deflector array is the sine qua non of knighthood in the empire: a linked group of arcane devices that transfer kinetic energy to incoming projectiles to alter their trajectory, defending the wearer against missile weapons.
 They are best defeated by luminal weapons or by heavy melee weapons, but can be overwhelmed by very large or very fast projectiles.
 Usage is tightly controlled; the internal calculator that recognizes incoming trajectories and communicates with the deflection projectors would almost certainly be considered a violation of the Rule in any other context.
 Production in the empire is tightly controlled by the imperial household; it is not clear whether the union retains the capacity to manufacture them at all, or whether they simply have a stockpile.
 Commissars on assignment sometimes carry them, but they are not seen as the essential mark of the vocation as they are for imperial knights.

 21. The earliest time of the Pale’s history, the Settlement, is recalled in myth and legend as one of hardship and earnest labor.
-The imperial era, beginning with the [enosis] and the Founding, ended the chaotic Age of Strife.
+The imperial era, beginning with the Great Conjugation and the Founding, ended the chaotic Age of Strife.
 That time of war and destruction was preceded by a little-known era when the lords of the Pale attained heights of technology not seen since—and likely violated the Rule as a matter of course.
 Artifacts of this Middle Period (or Missing Period) are highly sought after, whether to be destroyed, sequestered, used, or abused.

 22. The ancients of deepest history and the lords of the Age of Strife experimented with all manner of strange and wondrous technologies.
 Many attempts were made to impart wisdom, reason, and speech to man’s brother creatures from Old Earth; some relicts of these experiments survive in various corners of the Pale.